magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-setup-prod.md

 ## Set up a production machine
 To set up a production machine:

-1. After installing Magento or pulling it from source control, log in to the production server as, or switch to, the [Magento file system owner]({{ page.baseurl }}install-gde/prereq/file-sys-perms-over.html).
+1. After installing Magento or pulling it from source control, log in to the production server as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
 2. Create `~/.ssh/.composer/auth.json` if you haven't already done so.

 	Create the directory: